-Faye pulled over, studied her phone and then returned to her GPS.
-The address was correct.
-As she drove on, following the instructions of the syrupy, synthetic voice, she glanced around at the large homes with their immaculate lawns in growing disbelief.
-Her rambunctious friend and college roommate Sarah would have despised this display of wealth in their younger days.
-She and Sarah had once been inseparable, but contact had gradually diminished after graduation as life got in the way.
-Faye had been pleasantly surprised to receive an invitation to stay at Sarah’s home for the weekend of the college reunion, an occasion she usually found an excuse to miss.
+As Faye drove on, following the instructions of the silky, synthetic voice of the GPS, she found herself in an expensive housing development.
+She glanced around at the large homes with their immaculate lawns in growing disbelief.
+Her rambunctious friend and college roommate Sarah would have despised these tacky mansions in their younger days.
+She and Sarah had once been inseparable, but their contact had gradually diminished after graduation as life got in the way.
+Faye had been pleasantly surprised to receive an invitation to stay at Sarah’s home for the weekend of their college reunion, an occasion she usually found an excuse to miss.
 Informed that she had arrived at her destination, she entered the driveway of a pseudo-Tudor mansion, complete with half timbers and diamond paned windows.
 Parking the car, she glanced in the mirror.

 “No spinach in the teeth.
 Hair is clean.
 This is as good as it gets,” she muttered to herself, grabbing her battered canvas bag and taking a deep breath.